MrTomRod/Campus-Cloud-UniBe-Uploader/README.md

 # Changelog
     v1.0: Initial release
-    v1.1: Files can now be shared with anyone, whether or not the person has a CampusCloud account or belongs to the university. v1.2: Added option to upload folders
+    v1.1: Files can now be shared with anyone, whether or not the person has a CampusCloud account or belongs to the university v1.2: Added option to upload folders

 # Lincence